Endangered Language Alliance

 “The overwhelming majority of Arawak languages are now endangered.
 Even in the few communities with over 1,000 speakers, a national language (Portuguese or Spanish) or a local lingua franca (Língua Geral Amazônica, Quechua or Tucano) is gradually gaining ground among younger people.
 A massive switch to Lingua Geral Amazônica took place around 1900 in the region of the Rio Negro, and resulted in the rapid loss of a number of languages.”

 There is wide agreement that a large number of ethnic Garifuna have little command of the language and that the transmission of Garifuna to the younger generation in many areas has undergone rapid decline.

-The downward trend of the last several decades is clear; while Garifuna was spoken in the coastal areas from as far as Nicaragua to Belize, it has now been almost completely replaced by Spanish and English in all of Nicaragua (Davidson 1980) and most areas in Belize (Bonner 2001) and Guatemala.
+The unfortunate trend of the last several decades is clear; while Garifuna was spoken in the coastal areas from as far as Nicaragua to Belize, it has now been almost completely replaced by Spanish and English in all of Nicaragua (Davidson 1980) and many areas in Belize (Bonner 2001).
 There remain several strongholds in Honduras, where the Garifuna population is most dense, but even here, a shift towards Spanish is observed among the younger generations in the larger towns.

-Garifuna represents a rare example of a language which shows no signs of creolization and or substrate effects (from African languages) despite having been originally acquired via peer-to-peer learning rather than by canonical intergenerational transmission.
+Garifuna represents a rare example of a language which shows no signs of creolization and or substrate effects (from African languages) despite having been acquired, at least in part, via peer-to-peer learning.

 |Unvoiced affricate||tʃ [ch]|